-This topic contains 30 replies, has 7 voices, and was last updated by Jeremy Hill 1 month ago.
+- This topic has 30 replies, 7 voices, and was last updated 12 months ago by Jeremy Hill.

 We have all seen pictures where a beam of white light (let’s call it a laser) is sent through a prism, producing an album cover:

 Pretty, but hard to see what’s going on, so let’s get a little ambient light.